Last updated 5th April, 2023

-This article will look at the cost of timber cladding for the exterior of your home, including the different timber types and the various options of profiles available.
-The cost of labour and the average time taken for installation will also be discussed.
+We'll look at the cost of timber cladding for the exterior of your home, including the different timber types such as red cedar, larch and oak cladding.

 The average cost to install exterior timber cladding will be determined by several factors: the type of timber, the profile of the cladding, the size of the house and your location within the UK.

 The three most common timber types used for exterior cladding are:

 Oak cladding ranges in price from between £20-£50 per square metre depending on the profile.

 Larch is less expensive, costing on average between £10-£40 per square metre and red cedar costs between £10-£65 per square metre depending on profiles.

 The profile chosen to clad a property will affect the cost.
 Shiplap as well as tongue and groove are the most popular choices and cost roughly the same per square metre at between £20-£60.
 Feather edge and waney lap profiles are less commonly used and cost around £10-£40 per square metre.